Property History

 1907 La Crosse City Directory, page 143

-You can learn more about how to use City Directories to research a neighborhood's cultural and social history by reading this piece here, published as a La Crosse History Club activity (a program managed by the Archives Department).
+You can learn more about how to use City Directories to research a neighborhood's cultural and social history by reading this piece here, published as a La Crosse History Club activity (a program managed by the Archives Department staff).

 If you would like to look through multiple years and want to make notes, feel free to use this worksheet that we use in the Archives when completing house histories.
 You can download and print this PDF: